Missing vs. Unused Knowledge Hypothesis for Language Model Bottlenecks in Patent Understanding: Experimental setups

-We begin by examining whether prompting models to ask themselves structured questions can enhance performance and, if so, how.
-We design two types of self-generated questions.
-The first, surface-level questions, target conceptual recall (e.g., What is X?
-What does Y do?), while the second encourages deeper understanding through questions about the integration of concepts, improvement, and the intent underlying invention.
-We construct the pipeline illustrated in Figure~\ref{fig:theAlgo}.
-When the model is exposed to a pair of closely related patents, $P_1$ and $P_2$, it generates six questions $Q_{ij}$ for each, where $i \in {1,2}$ indexes the patent and $j \in {1,\dots,6}$ indexes the question.
-Three of these are surface-level questions, and three target deeper comprehension.
-These questions guide the retrieval of relevant scientific knowledge, mimicking how researchers ask clarifying questions to deepen understanding.
+In the Scientific-RAG setting, these questions guide the retrieval of relevant scientific knowledge.
 For external knowledge, we use parsed, pre-processed full texts from arXiv computer science papers.
 Using Google Scholar, we identify the top 10 papers relevant to the patents, segment each into overlapping 2500-character chunks (with 200-character overlaps), and treat these as candidate knowledge units.
 We embed both the questions and text chunks using the SPECTER2 model \citep{singh2022scirepeval} specifically for scientific documents pretrained on citation relations, compute cosine similarity, and select the top three relevant chunks per question.
 These are then passed to the LLM as external knowledge $Knowl_{ij}$.
-The model answers its own questions using both its internal knowledge and the retrieved content, producing $A_{ij} = f_{LLM}(Q_{ij} \mid Knowl_{ij})$.
-Then the LLM makes a decision by $Decision = Judge(Patent_1, Patent_2 \mid \{(Q_{1j}, A_{1j})\}_{j=1}^6, \{(Q_{2j}, A_{2j})\}_{j=1}^6)$ with the previously mentioned confidence-weighted voting schema.
+The model answers its own questions using the retrieved content $Knowl_{ij}$, producing scientific-augmented answers, and we feed the six scientific QA pairs for each patent to LLMs, plus the paired patent information, to let them judge again whether the two patents are the same.

+In the Self-QA setting, all experimental conditions remain the same as above, except that no external scientific retrieval is used.
+Instead, the LLM generates its own answers and then conditions its judgment on these self-generated QA pairs together with the patent information.